-Whereas withdrawals are all processed quickly by Coral they can take 2-5 working days to appear due to banking procedures.
+Whereas withdrawals are all processed quickly by Coral they can take 2-5 working days to appear due to banking procedures, although this is rare.
 Funds can clear in hours through other services such as Skrill, Paypal and Neteller.
-The min/max withdrawal amounts are easy and clear with no limits stated, so you could withdraw a penny if you really wanted to.
+The min/max withdrawal amounts are easy and clear with low limits stated, so you could withdraw as little as £5 if you really wanted to.
 Mess around with piddly withdrawals too much though and they will probably be in touch with a warning of some sort.

 Coral were initially lauded in the ’60s as a bookmaker not afraid to take big bets, and these days, they don’t mind taking tiny ones either.